RizwanMunawar/trajectory-forcast/README.md

 ## Contributing

-Contributions are welcome.
+The contributions are always welcome.
 If you would like to extend the forecasting models or improve tracking integration, please open an [issue](https://github.com/RizwanMunawar/trajectory-forcast/issues/new) or submit a [pull request](https://github.com/RizwanMunawar/trajectory-forcast/pulls).